Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Introduction

-where $a$ is the scattering length of the potential $V$ and $a e^{-N}$ denotes the scattering length of the scaled potential $V_N$ (see Section \ref{secmic} for a detailed discussion).
-The logarithmic dependence of the integral above on $a$ is special in two dimensions and this explains the exponential scaling of $V_N$.
-We like to remark that it is easy to verify that, for any $s>0$, the potential $V^{(s)}_N(x) \equiv V_{sN}(x)= e^{2Ns} V(e^{Ns}x)$ yields to an effective coupling $4 \pi / s$.
+We like to remark that it is easy to verify that, for any $s>0$, the potential $V_{sN}(x)= e^{2Ns} V(e^{Ns}x)$ yields to an effective coupling $4 \pi / s$.
 For the sake of simplicity, we will not consider this slight generalization, although our proof is also valid in this case.